federicobassetto/simpler-xmas/master-plan.md

 CATEGORIES & TAGS
 - Ensure the "category" for each day matches the content of the description.
 - Use tags to highlight key themes (e.g. ["quiet-evening", "journaling"], ["nature", "movement"], ["connection", "low-pressure"]).
-- Across 14 days, include every main category at least twice, unless the user's answers clearly reject a category.
+- Across 25 days, include every main category at least three times, unless the user's answers clearly reject a category.

-Your goal is to deliver a plan that feels like a kind, realistic companion for the next two weeks, helping this person move a little closer to the holiday season they actually want.
+Your goal is to deliver a plan that feels like a kind, realistic companion for the 25 days leading up to Christmas, helping this person move a little closer to the holiday season they actually want.
   `,
   outputType: planOutput,
 });